Operation South: Background

 In January 1965, Hoare was promoted to lieutenant colonel by General Joseph-Desiré Mobutu, chief of staff of the ANC, and given command of a military zone termed "Operation North-East" in Orientale Province.
 From March to June 1965, ANC contingents and mercenaries under Hoare and Jacques Noel organized Operations "White Giant" and "Violettes Imperiales", military offensives aimed at retaking the areas bordering Uganda, Sudan, and the Central African Republic.
 These operations cut off important rebel supply routes, recaptured a number of large towns in northern Orientale Province, and deprived the insurgents of local gold mines.
 This greatly weakened the Simba rebellion.
 By mid-1965, the Simbas had lost a majority of their territory in northeastern Congo, and largely ceased to attack the ANC, instead focusing on exploiting the resources of their remaining holdings.

-From April 1965, the Simba rebels were reinforced by several waves of Communist Cuban volunteers under Che Guevara, most of them Afro-Cubans.
-These intended to provide training to the rebels, and also assisted in logistics.
+From April 1965, the Simba rebels were reinforced by several waves of Communist Cuban volunteers under Che Guevara, many were Afro-Cubans intending to train rebels and assist in logistics.
 In contrast, other forms of foreign support for the rebels declined as their international allies fell into disputes.
 The Cubans were soon disappointed by the lack of fighting ability of the Simba insurgents and their infighting leadership.
-By late 1965, the remaining Simba forces mainly consisted of Laurent-Désiré Kabila's followers; other Simba factions such as the ones of Gaston Soumialot and Christophe Gbenye had been largely defeated.
+By late 1965, the remaining Simba forces mainly consisted of Laurent-Désiré Kabila's followers; other Simba factions such as that of Gaston Soumialot and Christophe Gbenye had been largely defeated.
 Regardless, Soumialot and Gbenye continued to pose as the insurgency's leaders in exile, while also quarreling with each other.
-On 5 August 1965, Soumialot declared in Egypt that the Congolese "Revolutionary Government" was dissolved and Gbenye had been dismissed as President of the People's Republic.
-The exiled Simba leadership in Egypt and Sudan subsequently intensified their infighting, with two rebel leaders even being murdered.
-Annoyed at this unrest, the Egyptian and Sudanese government responded by expelling many Simba leaders and interning other members of the rebel movement.
+On 5 August 1965, Soumialot declared while in Egypt that the Congolese "Revolutionary Government" was dissolved and Gbenye had been dismissed as President of the People's Republic.
+The exiled Simba leadership in Egypt and Sudan subsequently intensified their infighting, with two rebel leaders being murdered.
+Annoyed at this unrest, the Egyptian and Sudanese governments responded by expelling many Simba leaders and interning members of the rebel movement.